3sigmalab/ContinuousEnergyLandscape/README.md

-# Continuous Energy Landscapes for Brain State Transitions (CEL)
+# Continuous Energy Landscape (CEL) Model for Analyzing Brain State Transitions

 We propose a **Continuous Energy Landscape (CEL)** model for analyzing brain state transitions, which replaces discrete Ising-style energy landscapes with a **continuous quadratic energy** over multivariate neural activity.
 The energy landscape is parameterized by a **graph neural network (GNN)** that learns a positive-definite precision matrix from functional connectivity, allowing us to capture smooth, high-dimensional state transitions without binarizing the data.